 This laptop can perform all your daily tasks like watching YouTube videos, Office works, and some photo editing.

 You will be delighted to hold this budget laptop, although the body is made of plastic Lenovo and has done something unique.
-They have weaved carbon fibre threads into the chassis, which makes it much stronger than the standard plastic body chassis you experience on other budget laptops.
+They have weaved carbon fiber threads into the chassis, which makes it much stronger than the standard plastic body chassis you experience on other budget laptops.

 Also, the device has a rubberized finish on the base, which makes fingerprints harder to stick to the surface.
-S340 has an aluminium finish on the lid, which looks nice, and the build quality is quite sturdy.
+S340 has an aluminum finish on the lid, which looks nice, and the build quality is quite sturdy.
 The 180-degree hinge especially is solid and doesn’t flex.